jaredloomis/neurothink/README.md

 ## Meditation coach

-Next, I'll make an attempt at training a network
+Next, I plan on trying to training a network to detect different states of meditation, preferably with some notion of "meditation quality" baked into the training data and therefore the resulting network outputs.